This directory page is intended to assist you in finding organisations involved in military history and heritage in Victoria.

 Treasurer: Richard Morton

-The Bendigo Soldiers Memorial Institute Military Museum (SMIMM) was recently redeveloped and officially re-opened on November 15 2018, exactly 97 years after the initial opening of the building in 1921.
+The Bendigo Military Museum (BMM) is fully supported by the Bendigo District RSL Sub-Branch which utilises the Soldier’s Memorial Institute building.
+This iconic City of Greater Bendigo building is a significant landmark both for the residents of the region and for visitors.
+The BMM was redeveloped and officially re-opened on November 15th 2018, exactly 97 years after the initial opening of the building in 1921.

 The museum is home to a broad range of wartime memorabilia that has either been donated or loaned by individuals and organisations.

-The SMIMM welcomes large group bookings by appointment.
+The Museum welcomes large group bookings by appointment.

 There are currently over 30,000 Australian Defence Force members still missing from both wars.
 Fallen Diggers is working together with other interested parties, researching war records, diaries and military documentation in our attempt to learn more about trench systems around battlefields and to gain an understanding on the day to day ordeals that our brave soldiers experienced.